Town of Cary

 Additional Utility Activity in the Area

 Separate from this Town project, residents may see contractors installing private utilities for companies such as Spectrum, AT&T, and Google.
+Cary is coordinating with these providers to minimize community impacts and reduce overlapping work where possible.

-Traffic Reminders
+Traffic Reminders:

 Lane closures and reduced speeds will continue along Lewey Drive, Fryar Creek Drive, and sections of NC 55.